zoumaguanxin/robotic_env_solutions/README.md

 ### 1 undefined reference for Eigen::MatrixBase

 ### solution C1:
-Make sure that all depencies use same Eigen Version
+Make sure that all depencies use a same Eigen Version